tressa-killilea/sort/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## To Do

+- Unit Testing
+- Improve responsiveness
+- Style results table
+- Add artist name to results table
+- Refactor css with SCSS
+- Explore options for other sorting options (other than songs)